On the Holographic Dual of a Symmetry Operator at Finite Temperature

 \begin{flushright} UUITP-10/25 \end{flushright}

 \title{On the Holographic Dual of a \

-From this, we conclude that the induced deficit angle from a duality defect induces a potentially significant backreaction on the background geometry.
-Nevertheless, if we neglect this effect, we can read off the expectation value of the duality defects, as per equation (\ref{eq:ExpectoPatronum}).
+From this, we conclude that the induced deficit angle from a duality defect leads to an order one contribution to the free energy, so in this sense one might view this as a potentially significant backreaction on the background geometry.
+On the other hand, we expect that this is still small compared to the contribution from a massive black hole, so we expect a controlled expansion even in this limit.
+Assuming this approximation holds, we can read off the expectation value of the duality defects, as per equation (\ref{eq:ExpectoPatronum}).
+As a final comment, observe that there is more than one bound state of 7-branes which produces the same topological duality defect in the dual CFT.
+This amounts to stacking the minimal TFT by a non-minimal one.
+In the gravity dual, this additional stacking leads to an increase in the tension.